recoveryhub/edition_template/paratext/docs/5-markdown-guide.md

 ### [Headings](https://www.markdownguide.org/basic-syntax/#headings)

-All markdown files must have either a
+All markdown files must have a
+[Heading 1](https://www.markdownguide.org/basic-syntax/#headings) at the top of the document.
+This is standard practice for accessibility reasons; also, Jekyll will use this as the HTML page `<title>`.

-[Heading 1](https://www.markdownguide.org/basic-syntax/#headings) at the top of the document, or must declare a `title:` in the frontmatter.
-(Note: if the file has a `title:` in the frontmatter, it supercedes the Heading 1 and becomes the HTML page `<title>`, but will not replace the Heading 1 on the page.)
+You can also declare a `title:` in the frontmatter/metadata, which will supercede the Heading 1 and be used by Jekyll for the HTML page `<title>`; it will not replace the Heading 1 on the page., though.

+#### Use real headings, not bold text

 Page titles, section titles, and other headings must be formatted as actual headings, *not as bold text*.
 Headings are essential for accessibility on the